 You can retroactively edit already entered payments by double-clicking or highlighting the payment and selecting Properties from the context menu.
 Alternatively, you can also reach this item from the Edit menu or by pressing the Alt+Enter keyboard combination.
 You are then brought to the same dialog boxes that were used to enter the payment.

 This allows you to make changes to several payments that have already been entered at the same time.
 To do this, select one or more payments and then choose this item from the context menu.
-A dialog box appears in which several fields can be changed, depending on the selected payment types.
+Then a dialog box appears which is described in section Change payments.
 This function is useful, for example, if you have saved signed payments as open payments and then change the execution date and intended purpose for all of them together.

 You can save open payments in the original format, e.g. in the format that they are transmitted to your bank.
 Do so by first highlighting one or several payments, followed by right-click and select Save As from the context menu.
 After this, the dialog box of your operating system (e.g. Windows) opens in which you can enter the filename and path to a local or network drive.